jxel1/Statistics-blog/README.md

 ## Structure

   - **Blog Posts**: Located in the _posts directory, each post is written in Markdown and follows the format YYYY-MM-DD-title.md.
-Posts are published using GitHub Pages and can be accessed at [https://username.github.io](https://username.github.io) (replace with your actual URL).
+Posts are published using GitHub Pages and can be accessed at (https://jxel1.github.io/Statistics-blog).

   - **Content**: Posts cover assigned topics, such as defining statistics, exploring its applications in cybersecurity, and analyzing datasets or case studies.
 Each post is structured with an introduction, detailed analysis, and conclusions.